| Written by Mark Buzinkay

 Such technologies in ports include all aspects of a port business, from operations and planning to design infrastructure development and maintenance.
 As a result, innovative technologies will likely be felt in ports and can bring changes to loading and unloading operations, storage and industrial processing.

-Container terminals can be categorised into two automation groups: fully-automated and semi-automated.
-Automating the stacking yard and horizontal transfers between the quay and the yard, then the container terminal is fully automated.
+Container terminals can be categorised into two automation groups: fully automated and semi-automated.
+Automating the stacking yard and horizontal transfers between the quay and the yard means that the container terminal is fully automated.
 Semi-automatic terminals have the stacking yard automated but not the quay yet.

 The fully automated container share is 1%, while semi-automated terminals account for 3%.
 In absolute numbers, 53 container terminals worldwide are automated to a certain degree (2021) (Source: https://www.itf-oecd.org/sites/default/files/docs/container-port-automation.pdf).